Igigog/anomaly-modding-book/src/modding-tools/models/xray-export-tool.md

 - Editing Userdata
 - Editing LOD
 - Editing Motion refs
-- Export models with original normals without X-Ray anti-aliasing groups
+- Export models with original normals without X-Ray smoothing groups
 - Generating LOD models
 - Removed the limit on the number of polygons for static meshes
 - Viewport displaying the model with textures